FindMySchool LogoFindMySchool

 Offers

 Admissions are coordinated through the home local authority scheme, with the trust acting as the admissions authority.
-For September 2026 Year 7 entry, the published deadline is 31 October 2025, and families are also required to complete a supplementary form for faith and other criteria to be considered properly.
-National Offer Day for this round is 2 March 2026.
+For September 2027 Year 7 entry, Nottingham’s scheme says the application process opens by 3 August 2026, closes on 31 October 2026, and offers are issued on 1 March 2027.
+Families should also check the academy’s supplementary form requirements for faith and other criteria.

 A distinctive element is the structured allocation of places across different criteria.
 The planned admission number for Year 7 is 180 places.
 Within that, the arrangements set aside:

-Up to 82 places linked to Church of England and other specified Christian church participation, with definitions such as “at the heart of” or “attached to” a church
+• Up to 82 places linked to Church of England and other specified Christian church participation, with definitions such as “central to” or “attached to” a church

 Where places remain, the criteria move through sibling priority and then distance to the main entrance.